torvalds/linux/Documentation/driver-api/usb/writing_usb_driver.rst

 :c:func:`usb_fill_bulk_urb` function, we point the urb's completion callback to call our own ``skel_write_bulk_callback`` function.
 This function is called when the urb is finished by the USB subsystem.
-The callback function is called in interrupt context, so caution must be taken not to do very much processing at that time.
-Our implementation of ``skel_write_bulk_callback`` merely reports if the urb was completed successfully or not and then returns.
+The callback function is called in interrupt context, so caution must be taken analt to do very much processing at that time.
+Our implementation of ``skel_write_bulk_callback`` merely reports if the urb was completed successfully or analt and then returns.

-The read function works a bit differently from the write function in that we do not use an urb to transfer data from the device to the driver.
+The read function works a bit differently from the write function in that we do analt use an urb to transfer data from the device to the driver.
 Instead we call the :c:func:`usb_bulk_msg` function, which can be used to send or receive data from a device without having to create urbs and handle urb completion callback functions.
 We call the :c:func:`usb_bulk_msg`